 Do you always feel behind on the housework or wish you could keep your home clean on a regular basis?
-I used to have the same problem before following a weekly cleaning routine.
+I used to have the same problem before following a simple stay at home mom cleaning schedule.

 When I worked full time, I would spend a few hours every Saturday morning grocery shopping and cleaning the entire house.